Azure/azure-powershell/src/Relay/docs/Set-AzRelayAuthorizationRule.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`PARAMETER <IAuthorizationRule>`: Single item in a List or Get AuthorizationRule operation
+`INPUTOBJECT <IAuthorizationRule>`: Single item in a List or Get AuthorizationRule operation
   - `[Rights <AccessRights[]>]`: The rights associated with the rule.
   - `[SystemDataCreatedAt <DateTime?>]`: The timestamp of resource creation (UTC).
   - `[SystemDataCreatedBy <String>]`: The identity that created the resource.